OdinMeng/data-preprocessing-2024/pipeline.md

 - There is a significative (but not high enough) correlation between:
     - Age x ANI = 0.607
     - Consultation Price x Insurance Coverage = 0.63
-- Even though these numbers are still inside the range [-0.7, 0.7], we still need to tread carefully with them.
+- Even though these numbers are still inside the range [-0.7, 0.7], it is still high enough.
 5. Clustering (for Multidimensional outliers)
 - For k=4, there seems to be no multidimensional outliers
 6. Data Transformation